 Edward McMillan-Scott comes from a farming and professional background.
-Born in Cambridge he was educated privately by the Dominican friars.
+Born in Cambridge, he was educated privately by the Dominican friars.
 At school he ran the debating society and the printing press.

-In 1972 he married Henrietta (below centre).
-They have two daughters - Lucinda (l) born in 1973 and Arabella (r) born in 1976 - and three grand-daughters, Edie (r), Esme (l) and Sylvia (born 2012).
+In 1972 he married Henrietta, a lawyer (centre).
+They have two daughters - Lucinda (l) born in 1973 and Arabella (r) born in 1976 - and four grand-daughters, Edie (r), Esme (l), Sylvia (born 2012) and Matilda (born 2016).

 His hobbies are reading, classical music, conservation and modern art.

-As Vice-President his portfolio included Democracy & Human Rights, and Transatlantic Relations.
-Internationally recognised and respected as a staunch defender of human rights, from dissidents in the ex-Soviet bloc to China and the Arab World, Edward lends his voice to the voiceless.
-He is pictured right co-hosting an EU-US Transatlantic Dialogue meeting with former Secretary of State Madeleine Albright.
+Edward founded the €150 million European Instrument for Democracy and Human Rights (EIDHR), which promotes democracy and human rights worldwide, the only EU programme operating without host country consent, and still the world's largest.
+A frequent visitor to the Middle East, and a relation of T E Lawrence ('of Arabia') he has long advocated democratic reforms across the Arab world.Recognised and respected as a staunch defender of human rights, from dissidents in the ex-Soviet bloc to China, Edward lends his voice to the voiceless.
+He is pictured right co-hosting an EU-US Dialogue with former Secretary of State Madeleine Albright.

 Edward was first chairman of the European Parliament's Audit Panel 2004-2012 in recognition of his lead role in highlighting corruption and malpractice in the EU Commission.
 This initiative finally led to the resignation en masse of the Commissioners in 1999 (although Edward exonerated UK Commissioners Brittan and Kinnock from blame), and then to widespread reforms in the European Parliament itself from 2009.